genie-tooling/genie-tooling/docs/guides/creating_tool_plugins.md

         ...

     async def execute(
         self,
         params: Dict[str, Any],
         key_provider: KeyProvider,
-        context: Optional[Dict[str, Any]] = None
+        context: Dict[str, Any]
     ) -> Any:
+        """
-        """Executes the tool with validated parameters."""
+        Executes the tool with validated parameters.
+        The `context` dictionary is now required and is used to pass system-level information, such as observability trace context.
+        """
         ...
 ```
 Your tool class must also have a `plugin_id` attribute (usually the same as `identifier`).